Starzor/Starzor/README.md

 Hello there, I am Starzor.
 I use this repository for my personal projects.
-I currently work as a Google cloud developer.
+I currently work as a developer with Google Cloud.

 <!---
 Starzor/Starzor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.